BU-Spark-Learning-Ambassadors/Git_Instructions/README.md

 The output should appear in the terminal.
 You should get a link in return.
 Copy this into your browser and see where it takes you!
 You should also see the String "Spark!
 Git Microchallenge" re-arranged in Ascii order!

+# Need help?
-(if you need help with step 8 & 9, check out this video -> https://drive.google.com/file/d/175K595HzhlMjifgqtVAvV84Bv2xHrCxV/view?usp=sharing )
+Go to the Spark!
+Space and ask any student employee for a Learning Ambassador that can help with a micro-challenge!
+If you need help with step 8 & 9, check out this video -> https://drive.google.com/file/d/175K595HzhlMjifgqtVAvV84Bv2xHrCxV/view?usp=sharing )